hofers/hofers.github.io/_posts/2019-09-06-session-report.md

 <!-- e -->

 We recently had our first boardgame lab in class, and for this inaugural session I played Wits & Wagers Party with four of my fellow classmates (AJ, Vanky, Tiffany, and Martin).
-Wits & Wagers can be played with 4-14 players, but the [BoardGameGeek](https://boardgamegeek.com/boardgame/123239/wits-wagers-party){:target='_blank' :rel='noreferrer'} page places the ideal number of players at around 5-6, so we chose a group of about that size.
+Wits & Wagers can be played with 4-14 players, but the [BoardGameGeek](https://boardgamegeek.com/boardgame/123239/wits-wagers-party){% out %} page places the ideal number of players at around 5-6, so we chose a group of about that size.
 Wits & Wagers' only listed game mechanic on BoardGameGeek is Betting/Wagering.

 Wits & Wagers Party is a simplified version of Wits & Wagers in which the objective is to have the most chips at the end of the game.
 Chips are obtained by correctly wagering (1) and (2) point* tokens on proposed answers to trivia questions.
 The game plays out like so: